TeemuKoivisto/my-react-bootstrap/README.md

 There's a set of utility functions to help our with managing the images that you can load to your terminal session with: `. functions.sh`.
 Currently there's the following methods:

-* `rm-containers` will first stop all the running containers of this image and then remove them.
+* `rm-containers <grepped-string>` eg. `rm-containers teemukoivisto` will first stop all the running containers with specified string in their name and then remove them.

-* `rm-images` will do the same thing as `rm-containers` but also delete all the images of this namespace and image name.
+* `rm-images <grepped-string>`  eg. `rm-images react` will do the same thing as `rm-containers` but also delete all their images.

 ## Git commands